bdougie/codebunny/README.md

 ## Overview

-CodeBunny is a powerful GitHub Action that provides intelligent, context-aware code reviews on your pull requests using Continue's AI capabilities.
-It understands your codebase patterns, applies custom rules, and provides actionable feedback.
+CodeBunny is a GitHub Action that provides intelligent, context-aware code reviews on your pull requests using Continue's AI capabilities.
+It analyzes your codebase patterns, applies custom rules, and provides actionable feedback.

+> **Note**: CodeBunny was inspired by existing code review applications and battle-tested in the [contributor.info](https://github.com/bdougie/contributor.info) repository.
+It's now generalized for use in any JavaScript/TypeScript project.

 ## Features